nickfloop/floopcli/docs/source/intro/hello.rst

 7. Build Code on Targets
 ========================
-In order to build you code on all of your targets, you can run:
+In order to build your code on all of your targets, you can run:
 ::

   floop build